-(a) Base Salaries: Adjustments to base salaries are considered annually, but there is no guarantee that base salary will increase in any given year.
-For fiscal 2014, base salaries for the Named Executive Officers were increased to reflect assessments of individual performance, better align overall base pay with market medians, and reflect increases in responsibility.
-In aggregate, following such increases, base salaries for all executive officers as a group were 2.7% above the 50th percentile level of the Market Group.
-For fiscal 2014, Mr. Wilson requested that the Compensation Committee not increase his base salary, and his request was approved by the Committee.
+- (a) Base Salaries: Adjustments to base salaries are considered annually, but there is no guarantee that base salary will increase in any given year.
+For fiscal 2015, base salaries for the Named Executive Officers were increased to reflect (i) assessments of individual performance; (ii) base pay alignment with market medians; and (iii) promotions or increases in responsibility.
+In aggregate, following such increases, base salaries for all executive officers as a group were 6.3% below the 50th percentile level of the Market Group. - (b) Annual Performance-Based Incentive Compensation: Performance goals for our annual incentive program were approved by the Compensation Committee based on its analysis of the performance of the companies listed below, which are members of the S&P 500 Food Products Group.

-(b) Annual Performance-Based Incentive Compensation:

-Performance goals for our annual incentive program were approved by the Compensation Committee based on its analysis of the performance of the companies listed below, which are members of the S&P 500 Food Products Group.
 McCormick considers these companies to be our Peer Group for purposes of our performance-based incentive plans because they are the companies against which we assess our financial results and with whom we compete for equity investors.

-For fiscal 2014, our Peer Group comprised the following companies:
+For fiscal 2015, our Peer Group comprised the following companies:

-Campbell Soup Company The Hershey Company Mead Johnson Nutrition Company ConAgra Foods, Inc. Mondelez International, Inc. Hormel Foods Corporation Dean Foods Company The J. M. Smucker Company Post Holdings, Inc. Flowers Foods, Inc. Tootsie Roll Industries, Inc. Kellogg Company General Mills, Inc. Kraft Foods Inc. Tyson Foods, Inc. Keurig Green Mountain, Inc. Lancaster Colony Corporation The WhiteWave Foods Company
+Campbell Soup Company ConAgra Foods, Inc. Dean Foods Company Flowers Foods, Inc. General Mills, Inc. Keurig Green Mountain, Inc. Hain Celestial Group, Inc. The Hershey Company Hormel Foods Corporation The J. M. Smucker Company Kellogg Company Kraft Foods Inc. Lancaster Colony Corporation Mead Johnson Nutrition Company Mondelez International, Inc. Post Holdings, Inc. Tootsie Roll Industries, Inc. Tyson Foods, Inc. The WhiteWave Foods Company

 In accordance with McCormick's 2013 Omnibus Incentive Plan, the annual incentive program, in which our Named Executive Officers participate, consists of an annual incentive pool that shall not exceed 2.5% of McCormick's net income for the year.
 At the beginning of the year, the Compensation Committee establishes the maximum percentage of the pool that each will be eligible to earn, and the sum of these percentages cannot exceed 100% of the pool.
 At the end of the year, each Named Executive Officer's actual incentive award generally is adjusted downward from the allocated portion of the pool based on McCormick's EPS growth and McCormick Profit goals (McCormick Profit is operating profit adjusted by a charge for working capital).
-Malcolm Swift's award, while not administered within the pool as defined by the Plan for fiscal 2014, was awarded based upon the same principles as all other Named Executive Officers.
+Brendan Foley's award, while not administered within the pool as defined by the Plan for fiscal 2015, was awarded based upon the same principles as all other Named Executive Officers.
 In exercising its discretion to adjust the amount of a Named Executive Officer's annual incentive bonus from the amount that results from the pool, the Compensation Committee generally uses the following approach: (1) Named Executive Officers who are not directly responsible for a particular business unit have 70% of their annual incentive based on EPS growth and 30% of their annual incentive based on Global McCormick Profit, or (2) Named Executive Officers who are directly responsible for a particular business unit or group of business units have one-half of the annual incentive based on McCormick's EPS growth and one-half on the achievement of McCormick Profit for that business unit or group of business units.
+A further adjustment to the awards resulted from the Company's performance against a diversity and inclusion metric approved by the Committee at the beginning of the fiscal year.